-00:02:50:19 - 00:02:55:23 HOST So what prompted you to do green real estate at that time?
+So what prompted you to do green real estate at that time?

-Yeah, it's a really interesting question.
-I think at the time when we're looking at thesis topics of such an emerging theme that was coming out, and I've always been passionate about the environment.
-So I think growing up in South Africa, surrounded by beauty, surrounded by social hardship, I think I was always passionate about that sort of alternative approach.
+Yeah, it's really interesting question.
+I think at the time when we're looking at these as topics of such an emerging theme that was coming out, and I've always been passionate about the environment.
+So I think growing up in South Africa, surrounded by beauty, surrounded by social hardship, I think I was always passionate about that sort of alternative approach and that sort of, you know, being painfully aware of how beautiful the planet is and actually that it was, you know, risk of being hurt or damaged.

-And that sort of, you know, being painfully aware of how beautiful the planet is and actually that it was, you know, risk of being hurt or damaged.
-And at the time, they was the UK green.
-Well, it was the UK Green Building Council was the UK Ireland, and we were starting a South African one, the South African Green Building Council was like made up of a couple of people.
+And at the time they was the UK green.
+What was the UK Green Building Council was the UK one, and we were starting a South African one.
+The South African Green Building Council was like made up of a couple of people, and I remember they formed part of a big part of my thesis and it was like a really neat, interesting space.

-And I remember they formed part of a big part of my thesis and it was like a really neat, interesting space.
-I just sort of got into that and then went directly into asset management, managing a portfolio of retail shopping centers in under serviced townships across South Africa.
-So I used to have bodyguards escort me to these properties because they were in such, sort of, disadvantaged communities.
+So I just sort of got into that and then went directly into asset management, managing a portfolio of retail shopping centers in under serviced townships across South Africa.
+So I used to have bodyguards escort me to these properties because they were in such disadvantaged communities and so that was a real eye opener from a social impact point of view.

-And so that was a real eye opener from a social impact point of view.
 It was actually a fund that was way ahead of its time.
-Now, looking back.
-And I became sort of the green champion or the that's what it was called at the time for the, for the fund.
+Now looking back.
+And I became sort of the green champion or the that's what it was called at the time for the for the fund.
 And that's how I got sucked even more into sort of ESG.

 Did the fund you said it was ahead of its time.
-How much emphasis did it put on being green or sustainable or impact or.
+How much emphasis did it put on being green or sustainable or low impact or.
 Yeah.
-Yes.
-Or is it just kind of a bit of an afterthought?
+Or was it just kind of a bit of an afterthought?